Baby Shower Etiquette

-Baby Shower Invitations
+What Is The Baby Shower Etiquette About Invitations

-- The new mom and host’s names;
+- Mom-to-be’s name and host’s names;

-- RSVP information, dress code;
+- RSVP information;

 - What to bring, if anything; (The “Guess The Baby Picture, ” is a very popular baby shower activity but to play it, guests bring a photo of themselves when they were babies.
 If you are planning this baby shower activity or anything similar, you will want to let the guests know – in your invitations.)

 Once your guests are settled in and enjoying the company and the food, you can begin the games.
-3-5 Games is the norm because depending on which games you play, your games should last 30-45 minutes in total.
+3-5 Baby shower games are the norm.
+Depending on which games you play, your games should last 30-45 minutes in total.

 Assuming you started the games 45 minutes after everyone arrived and it takes 45 minutes to play the games, you would already be 1:30 hours into your baby shower.
 Therefore, 45 minutes for games is plenty of time because gifts still need to be opened, the cake needs to be served and baby shower favors distributed as guests leave.
 Having said all that – this guideline about timing only applies to a traditional baby shower.
-If your baby shower is also planned as a family reunion for example, then you can make up your own rules about timing.
+If your baby shower is also planned as a family reunion for example, you can make up your own rules about timing.

 Do keep in mind that game times vary.
 A game like Baby Shower Jeopardy and Baby Shower Bingo will take significantly longer than a diaper raffle draw, for example.
 Also, a popular game like “don’t say baby” takes hardly any time because the game is played while people mingle.
 Therefore, the games you choose will depend entirely on the type of atmosphere you are trying to create.

+Yes.
 Baby shower favors are a tradition, and they are expected.
 Your guests would have taken time out of their lives to celebrate with the mom-to-be, and they would likely also have spent a bit of money on the baby shower gift.
-As such, it is appropriate to offer a baby shower favor, as a token of gratitude.
+As such, it is appropriate to offer a baby shower favor as a token of gratitude.

 Baby shower favors need not be expensive.
 It can be handmade also.
 More and more, it is a sign of affection and gratitude for them sharing the day with the host and the mom-to-be.